-in the coordinate space of the widget, if -1 is passed, the coordinates are retrieved from event or the current pointer position y -- an integer with the initial y coordinate to start dragging from,
+in the coordinate space of the widget, if -1 is passed, the coordinates are retrieved from event or the current pointer position y -- an integer for the initial y coordinate to start dragging from,

 in the coordinate space of the widget, if -1 is passed, the coordinates are retrieved from event or the current pointer position